Professional/adjective(of a person) engaged in a specified activity as one’s main paid occupation rather than as a pastime.

 Hello, I’m Richard S. Wright Jr., and I am a nerd.
 A very very lucky nerd.

 Today I’ve gone back to the “tech” industry full time at LunarG (gotta love that name!), but I still do astronomy avidly, write frequently for Sky & Telescope as a contributing editor, and via my own side-corp Starstone Software Systems continue to work on astronomy related software.
-I love both visual astronomy and imaging, and serve on the board of my own local astronomy club (CFAS – Central Florida Astronomical Society).
+I love both visual astronomy and imaging, and am active in my own local astronomy club (CFAS – Central Florida Astronomical Society).
 This blog is just because I will burst if I don’t write on a regular basis, and I often have more to say about things than I probably should 😉